DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   better to use the default than to specify this parameter.
 The
 #   default is true if position_endstop is near position_max and false
 #   if near position_min.
+#use_sensorless_homing:
+#   If true, disables the second home action if homing_retract_dist > 0.
+#   The default is true if endstop_pin is configured to use virtual_endstop
 ```

 ### Cartesian Kinematics